Sajal120/Digital-Twin/VOICE_CHAT_FIXES_COMPLETE.md

 3. ✅ Each "Start New" creates independent history
 4. ✅ Resume updates existing history (no duplicates)
 5. ✅ No "Query Enhancement" text in responses
-6. ✅ All responses in English only
+6. ✅ AI responds in same language as user's question
+7. ✅ Conversation context maintained - can reference previous topics

 **Status**: Ready for production testing 🚀